Skip to main content

 Can we join HMI if we have children?

-Of course you can!
-We love children and we look forward to meeting yours in the future, but please note that we cannot accommodate them on our trips.
-So you can receive the most benefit and enjoyment from the HMI experience, we cannot allow children of any age to travel with you OR any family member(s) on a trip with a similar or parallel itinerary to the HMI trip.
-We want you and others to be able to focus 100% on the trip experience.
+We love children and we look forward to meeting yours in the future, but we cannot accommodate them on our trips.
+For your children’s safety, and so you can receive the most benefit and enjoyment from the HMI experience, we cannot allow children of any age to travel with you OR any family member(s) on a trip with a similar or parallel itinerary to the HMI trip.
+We want participants to focus 100% on the trip experience.

 Do we have to have or want children to be eligible for HMI?